VCityTeam/UD-Viz/Doc/Devel/LocalGameTutorial.md

 Ok in the next steps we are gonna to move the zeppelin above the city.

-- Let's add a new localscript.
-Complete the declaration of the GameManager in `index.html` gameobject like below:
+* Let's add a new `commands.js` local script.
+Complete the declaration of the GameManager game object in `index.html` like below:

 ```js
 gameObject: {